Holywell, Cornwall

 W. J. Burley, the author of the Wycliffe novels, lived in Holywell until his death in 2002.

-Holywell bay is also the residence of both Maia Garner and Louis Garner, athletes that have represented Great Britain in Surf Lifesaving Sport.
+Holywell Bay is also the residence of both Maia Garner and Louis Garner, athletes that have represented Great Britain in the sport of surf lifesaving.

 Film location

 The "skeet surfing" scene in the 1984 comedy Top Secret! was filmed on Holywell Bay, which stood in for California.

 The opening scene for Die Another Day attempting to replicate North Korea, was filmed here in 2002.

 Many of the scenes in Poldark were filmed on the beach.

 Scenes from the 2015 BBC Miniseries Agatha Christie's And Then There Were None were filmed at Holywell.